 The use of ICT and technology in teaching and learning can be related to the activities concerning internationalisation.
 The use of ICT can bring education to foreign countries, without teachers going abroad.
 It can also bring foreign students into the classroom in through virtual mobility.
 The new technology also opens doors for more flexible delivery, both in time and space.
 The link between internationalisation in higher education and the use of ICT in teaching and learning is also shown by the authors of publications on these topics: Wächter (2002), Van der Wende (1998b), and Van der Wende & Collis (2002).
-These authors are also well known from other publications on internationalisation in higher education has also launched studies into this area, including work with a European focus (see for example Holtham & Courtney, 2005).
+These authors are also well known from other publications on internationalisation in higher education.
+For some years, the Observatory on Borderless Higher Education has also launched studies into this area, including work with a European focus (see for example Holtham & Courtney, 2005).